rkgofiitk/academic-issues.github.io/Topics/OdishaSchools.md

 Unfortunately, I did not see any reference to one key area of a school transformation program.
 It pertains to employing adequate number of well trained teachers.
 Perhaps, the govt is already working on it.
 However, a news item on a popular daily news paper from Odisha is quite disturbing to read.
 The evaluation of high school leaving examination is now being carried out in the state.
-The news item reports that the teachers for game and extracurricular activities are pressed for evaluating maths exam copies.
-Apparently, after the news appeared in print, steps are being taken to avoid such embarassments.
+The news item reports that the teachers for game and extracurricular activities are invited for evaluation maths exam copies.
+Apparently, after the news appeared in print, steps are being taken to avoid further embarassments.
 However, one thing is clear there is a severe shortage of well trained teachers in the govt schools.

 Creating infrastructure is a time-bound, one time investment.
+Maintaining the infrastructure is a more difficult proposition.
+Untrained teachers will not allow the students to use new facilities.
+The school will put the equipment under locks in Cupboards and storerooms.
+Some of the audio-visual equipement will be used for entertainment or some will be diverted to living rooms of powerful breaucrats or local level politicians.
+In my opinion if the creation facilities without proper planning is a wastage taxpayers money.

-Maintaining the infrastructure is, however, a more difficult proposition.
-There are two aspects to overall upgradation or transformation of foundational education system.
+There are two very aspects to real upgradation or transformation of foundational education system.
 - The availability of well trained, dedicated teachers
-- Maintaining the school ambinance and infrastructure
+- Creation and maintenance of the school infrastructure and ambiance

-The first one is extremely important, because the students at impressionable age look up to a role model.
-The first educators become their most preferred role model.
-Investing in human resources is extremely important.
-Providing better pay and allowing competitive teacher enrollment could make a truly transformational change in school education system in India.
-I have a few suggestions here.
+The first one is extremely important, because the students at impressionable age look up for a role models.
+The first educators become their most preferred role models.
+Investing in human resources is extremely important, especially for nation building.
+Providing better pay and allowing open competitive teacher recruitment could make a truly transformational change in school education system in India.
+I have a few suggestions here:
-- Make teacher recruitment open to all across India
+- Make recruitment of teachers open all across India,
-- Restructure pay-package of teachers to attract talents
+- Restructure pay-package to attract best talents even outside the state,
-- Allow schools to make
+- Allow schools to make limited changes to suit to local conditions and special needs of students,
+- Use standardized text in subjects like science, maths and social sciences,
+- Choice of Literature texts may vary,
+- Use National Test Agency to conduct eligibility test for recruitment of teachers,
+- Create an independent commission like PSC to conduct interviews of eligible candidates.

+Perhaps my suggestions will sound like a wishlist under prevailing political scenario.
+However, I believe these measures can only insulate the recruitment from interferences of bureaucrats and politicians.
+It can make a truly transformational change in highschool education system.